robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 We ate in silence.

-As she put the empty plates in the kitchen, she pointed to the brown brushed leather couch in her living room.
-It was firm, clean, with a throw folded neatly at one end, placed there.
-Sarah took an armchair after pressing a cup of herbal tea into my hands.
+As she put the empty plates in the sink, she pointed at the brown brushed leather couch in her living room.
+It was firm, clean, with a throw folded neatly at one end.
+Sarah pressed a cup of herbal tea into my hands, then settled into an armchair.
 The tea smelled like chamomile and something sharper — ginger, maybe.

 We sat for a moment.
 The kettle clicked softly as it cooled.
 A clock ticked faintly in the kitchen.